17 April 2026

 Ancient gnostics.

 In the Persian Empire, Greek Empire, and of course Roman Empire, there were mystery religions, founded by gnostics.
 They claimed they had all the secrets of the universe.
 They knew how it was created, how it works, and how it could work for you.
-So if you wanna get your hands on these secrets, they’ll totally give ’em to you: Join their group.
+And if you wanna get your hands on these secrets, they’ll totally give ’em to you!
+Join their group.
 Take their seminars.
 Do their rituals.
 Unlock your potential!

 Anyway.
 Gnosticism, and all the ridiculous untruths and half-truths gnostics peddle, are the primary reason John had to write his first letter.

-And if John wrote it, it was written to a first-century church to teach ’em some really basic stuff about Christianity, as opposed to the junk gnostics were peddling.
-This way the people could accurately identify themselves as Christian, who share a relationship with God and the apostles, 1Jn 1.3 and have life in God’s son.
-1Jn 5.13 This church might’ve been John bar Zebedee’s church in Ephesus; and that kinda makes sense, considering all the gnostic groups in Ephesus.
-But gnostics were all over the Roman Empire… and they’re still around, which means 1 John comes in handy to just about every church.
+If John wrote it, it was written to a first-century church—possibly John bar Zebedee’s church in Ephesus, but possibly it’s written from Ephesus to fellow Christians throughout the Roman Empire.
+It teaches ’em some really basic stuff about Christianity, as opposed to the junk gnostics were peddling.
+This way the people could accurately identify themselves as Christian—who share a relationship with God and the apostles, 1Jn 1.3 and have life in God’s son.
+1Jn 5.13

 Revelation isn’t for the select few.
 It’s for all.